ksinha49/ai-services-lambda/README.md

 - Send combined text or PDFs to an external Docling service
 - Store structured JSON results for downstream use

+### 8. RAG Ingestion & Retrieval
+- Chunk text into configurable sizes and overlaps
+- Generate embeddings with selectable models
+- Store and search embeddings in Milvus
+- API endpoints expose summarization and extraction using retrieved context

 ---

 ## Installation